practicalli-johnny/jr0cket.github.io-hexo/source/git-workshop/index.md

-title: Gith and Github Workshop
+title: Git and Github Workshop
 date: 2014-08-24 18:22:00
 ---

 This tutorial will give you a practical guide to using the Git tool for version control, so you can easily managing changes to source code and configuration files in projects.
 The tutorial also covers collaborating on projects using Github public repositories.

+If you just want a very quick start, take a look at [Git in two minutes](git-in-two-minutes.html).

 > Please read [an overview of Git](overview-of-git.html) if you want more background into the tool and how distributed version control works.

 ## Setting up Git & Github
 - [Choose your git client](choose-your-git-client.html)